LunaticInAHat/liboodle/README.md

 ## Symbol-Coding Layer ##

 The Symbol-Coding layer is responsible for taking in fixed-point numbers from the bitstream layer, and providing decoded symbols to the LZ layer.
-Fundamentally, each symbol decoder is an adaptive, fixed-point decoder that operates along the same basic principles as a classical arithmetic coder, but which deviates from the traditional formulation of an arithmetic coder in various details.
+Fundamentally, each symbol decoder is an adaptive, fixed-point decoder that operates along the same basic principles as a classical arithmetic coder, but which deviates from the basic formulation of an arithmetic coder in various details.
+Notably, it is not a binary arithmetic coder (which maps its input as an arbitrary-precision binary fraction in the interval); it is instead a *multisymbol* arithmetic coder (which does still project its inputs into the interval, but not as a binary fraction).

+The "adaptive" characteristics of the Oodle1 Symbol-Coder will be described in more detail below, however a brief summary here may aid readers' understanding: The Oodle1 coder has three distinct alphabets, that it is able to code symbols from (the term "alphabet" could be taken as synonymous with "context", however we avoid this term to avoid confusion with the LZ layer).
+In this document, we will refer to these alphabets as the "active", "probationary", and "proportional" alphabets.
+The "active" alphabet contains symbols that have been learned from the decoded stream, and which have been given representative spans of the [0.0, 1.0) interval, given their observed occurrence rate.
+The "probationary" alphabet contains symbols that have only just been learned from the decoded stream, but which have not yet been given representative spans in the [0.0, 1.0) interval; symbols within the probationary alphabet are assumed to have equal occurrence rates with other symbols of the probationary alphabet.
+These first two coders constitute the "adaptive" portion of the coder.
+The "proportional" alphabet contains all symbols that the coder is able to decode, with equal occurrence rates.
+By default, the coder decodes from the "active" alphabet; an "Escape" symbol is used to transition to the "probationary" and "proportional" alphabets.

 The major operations of a symbol coder are:
  - Initialize